 1. Prepare for the conversation

 When you want to get someone's attention for a particularly difficult issue like this, you should prepare for it.
 One way to prepare yourself and the person you want to talk to is to set aside time specifically for this, ask if there is an interest to listen, and invite and prepare the people you would like to talk to.
 You should make sure that the topic is clear in advance, as it can be perceived as a difficult topic to be surprised with.
 We must be aware that it is not an easy subject.
 People may have different ideas about what a nuclear war could mean and we must be aware that people deal with anxiety and worry very differently

-Talking about difficult things often evokes emotions, which you should be aware of in order to be able to take care of them in a respectful way at the moment.
-Emotions are important in this context, and must not be discarded or dismissed.
-To be able to express emotions and put them into words, such as worry or sadness over what is happening is a way to deal with the anxiety and thereby feel better.
+Talking about difficult things often evokes emotions, which you should be aware of in order to be able to take care of them in a respectful way.
+Emotions must not be discarded or dismissed.
+Expressing emotions, such as worry or sadness, through words can help to deal with anxiety and improve emotional well-being.

 3. Check in before ending the conversation

 Before ending the conversation and perhaps going separate ways, make sure to check with each other that everyone feels ok.
-That can counteract feelings of loneliness when breaking up the conversation and going separate ways.
+That can alleviate feelings of loneliness when the conversation ends.
 In addition, the feeling of caring for each other then gets an opportunity to show up and reinforce a sense of togetherness.